Marcus-Sarcina/sarcina_ml_strategy/README.md

 #### **Problem 3: *Hiring Risk***
 #### **Problem:**
-> Because workers do not properly "own" their human capital in the sense of their value as a contributor being losslessly portable between employer-customers, the labor market has fallen into a pattern where workers attach to a single employer for long periods of time.
+> For workers to properly "own" their human capital, their value as a contributor should be losslessly portable between employer-customers.
+Lacking this facility, the labor market has fallen into a pattern where workers attach to a single employer for long periods of time.
 This puts workers in a condition of low-grade peonage where they are far more dependant on their employer then the employer is on them.

 > The two solutions to this condition which have previously been found are unionization and regulation.
 Both solutions serve to increase the administrative burden and business risk an employer faces when hiring a worker, creating a feedback loop where the labor market slows and employers engage in ever more elaborate practices to protect themselves from liability and maintain discipline over their workforce.